sontungexpt/witch-line/docs/COOKBOOK.md

 | `Component.SpecialEvent[]` | A list of detailed special event definitions with extra options such as `pattern` or `once`. |
 | `nil`                      | The component will not listen to any events (default value).                                 |

 **Description**: A list of events that the component listens to.
 When any of these events are triggered, the component will be updated.
 If not provided, the component will not listen to any events.
 Type `:h autocmd-events` in Neovim to see the list of available events.

+**Combine with reference**: This field can be combine with ref.events.
+The component will be updated if events is triggered or the reference component's events triggered.

 **Syntax**: "EventName pattern1,pattern2" or {"EventName", ...}